 I spent months playing this game.
 It was truly worth paying for twice (which I did).
 I

 recently installed STeem and experienced the addiction all over again.
 I'm not sure whether it's legal or not, but you can find Deuteros

 in a hacker's archive (PP100) and it'll work beautifully on STeem - you can even save and load games.

 So what happened to Ian Bird

 There's almost no trace of him on the Internet.
 In fact there's little trace of any of the

 old greats on the Internet.

 Paul Woakes is only mentioned briefly somewhere.
 (Mercenary, Damocles)

 I saw a mention of Ron J. Fortier somewhere.
-(Bruce Lee, Conan) Not sure if it's the same guy, though.
+(Bruce Lee, Conan) But is it the same guy?